Magoc-s/Magoc-s.github.io/index.md

 ### [Build](#)

-Co-creating is critical to the building phase.
 We will be working closely with Indigenous leaders in innovation and research to shape the offerings of the Bandalang Studio.
 These include building out the physical space for the studio, developing strong partnerships and services and events such as tutoring/mentoring, and residencies.

   </article>